andvsilva/webscraping/whale-alert/README.md

 ```
 -->

-In this article I will explain and show how to use the [Whale Alert API](https://docs.whale-alert.io/#introduction) to track historical transaction data and to make your own analysis from differents blockchains, like Bitcoin, Ethereum, Ripple and others, for more information read the documentation [Whale Alert API](https://docs.whale-alert.io/#introduction).
+In this article, I will explain and show how to use the [Whale Alert API](https://docs.whale-alert.io/#introduction) to track historical transaction data and to make your own analysis from differents blockchains, like Bitcoin, Ethereum, Ripple and others, for more information read the documentation [Whale Alert API](https://docs.whale-alert.io/#introduction).

-In this implementation I will focus **On Chain Analysis** of the BTC blockchain transaction data to look deep dive into **the metric Inflow and Outflow of BTCs**:
+In the implementation I will focus **On Chain Analysis** of the BTC blockchain transaction data to look deep dive into **the metric Inflow and Outflow of BTCs**:

 - ```from exchange to unknown(wallet)```
 - ```from exchange to exchange```